RED-RED-RED/project-aegis-shield/README.md

 **u-blox NEO-M9N (USB, recommended)** — plug into any Pi USB port.
 The driver creates `/dev/ttyACM0`; the deploy script adds a udev rule so it also appears at the stable symlink `/dev/ttyGPS`.
 No UART configuration or serial console changes are needed.
 The GPS daemon auto-detects the port at startup, initialises the receiver via UBX binary protocol, and runs a **survey-in** (10 min minimum / 3 m accuracy target) to pin the node's precise position.
 Once the survey completes, `survey_complete` is set in the nodes table and that node receives a **3× weight multiplier** in the WLS trilateration solver.
 The NEO-M9N also reports hardware **jamming** and **spoofing** state via `UBX-NAV-STATUS`; critical/warning states trigger a `gps_jamming` alert on the server.

 **u-blox NEO-M8N (UART, legacy)** — connect to Pi UART (`/dev/ttyAMA0`).
 Pass `--gps-mode uart` to the deploy script; it enables the UART in `/boot/firmware/config.txt` and disables the serial console. **A reboot is required** after this setup.
 The NEO-M8N does not support UBX survey-in or hardware jamming/spoofing detection.

+**RTL-SDR R820T frequency limitation** — the R820T tuner (used in RTL-SDR v3 and most cheap dongles) has a hardware ceiling of ~1,766 MHz.
+It cannot scan 2.4 GHz.
+The ARGUS SDR scanner targets 433/868/915 MHz and 1.2 GHz instead.
+If you need 2.4 GHz coverage, a HackRF or ADALM-Pluto is required (not currently supported).

 ---